 More and more organizations expect to see a reference to DevOps on the resumes of applicants applying for technical positions.
-Here are 10 sample DevOps interview questions that they might ask to test your mettle.
+These sample DevOps interview questions are the ones candidates get asked to test their mettle.
 And if you really want to impress on that DevOps engineering interview, tackle these 10 tough Jenkins interview questions and answers when you've mastered all of the questions here.

 The following is the unanswered list of the most commonly asked DevOps interview questions: